hci-sys/LearningInNature/usabilitytestingreview.md

 ![First revision for third usability test](/img/test3_rev1.jpeg)

-We have added a filter function so that users who didn't realize you can scroll/don't want to can find hikes with this instead.
+We have added a filter function so that users who didn't realize you can scroll/don't want to can find hikes with this instead and so that users could have more preferences in what kind of trails show up on the main screen.

 #### Revision 2